9 ways to save money on your summer holiday

 The cards can be used in state run hospitals in EU countries and they entitle the holder to care at the same price as the locals.
 You should always have some extra travel insurance to compliment the EHIC card as this covers any state or private medical treatment.
 To ensure you get the best deal make sure you check out the great cashback deals available via Quidco on both annual and single trip policies.
 A small outlay now could save you huge money in the future if you happen to get injured.

 Stay in England

 The upcoming summer is shaping up to be one of the most exciting in recent history for Brits.
-As well as the usual sporting highlights such as Henley regatta and Wimbledon, England will be travelling in June to Ukraine and Poland for the European Championships, the world’s eyes will be on London and the arrival of the Olympic Games and the Queen celebrates her Diamond Jubilee.
+As well as the usual sporting highlights such as Henley regatta and Wimbledon, England will be travelling in June to France for the European Championships, the world’s eyes will be on Rio 2016 Olympic Games.
 With so much action on the horizon there are plenty of reasons to stay home, light up the barbeque and soak up the atmosphere with friends and family.

 Of course, if you’re a Londoner fearful of the impact of an influx of tourists, a short break in the countryside could be just the ticket.
 There’s none of the hassle involved in flying abroad and with thetrainline.com offering great discounts, there’s no need to break the bank getting around either.